FAQs

 A: Parking is available directly across the street on the south side (large Church lot) of St. Garabed Armenian Apostolic Church of Hollywood.
 You may also park on surrounding neighborhood streets; however, please take note of parking signs that limit parking on certain days.

-A: All visitors need to sign in at the front security booth for access to campus.
-Visitors then need to go directly to the main office for a visitor's pass and need to sign out and return their passes to security when leaving campus.
+A: All visitors must sign in at the front security booth to access campus.
+They then need to go directly to the main office for a visitor's pass, sign out, and return their passes to security when leaving campus.

 Q: What are the school hours?

-A: The campus is open Monday-Friday 8:00 AM – 4:00 PM.
+A: The campus is open Monday through Friday, 8:00 AM to 4:00 PM.
 Students need to be on campus no later than 8:10 AM and are dismissed at 3:30 PM.
-Seniors are dismissed at 2:35 PM during the first semester and at 1:10 PM during the second semester allowing them the opportunity to take community college classes, take part in internships, or obtain a part-time job.
+Seniors are dismissed at 2:35 PM during the first semester and at 1:10 PM during the second semester, allowing them the opportunity to take community college classes, participate in internships, or obtain a part-time job.

 After-school care is available until 5:30 PM daily.